Model Switching Dynamics in Inverter Using Simscape Electrical

 1. Open the target model mcb_ee_pmsm_foc.

-2. Select one of these options in the InverterSelected radio group in the target model:
+2. Select one of these options in the InverterSelected radio group in the target model to simulate an inverter variant:

 Motor Control Blockset average inverter - Select this option to use the Average Inverter and Surface Mount PMSM blocks.